Title

 The purpose of this Chapter is to enhance the safety requirements and standards currently operating in Philadelphia’s private security industry for the benefit of the public by ensuring that buildings are staffed with workers who receive the training necessary to protect its occupants and property.

-A prohibition on an untrained security workforce and a rigorous training program will ensure that security officers are trained in a range of essential skills including crime prevention, fire and other building safety, first aid, community health and wellness, and coordination with police, fire, and emergency personnel during an emergency.
+A prohibition on an untrained security workforce and a comprehensive training program will ensure that security officers are equipped with a range of essential skills including, first aid, use of force and alternatives to force, deescalation techniques, community health and wellness, and coordination with police, fire, and emergency personnel during an emergency.

 § 9-6702.
 Definitions.

-(2) “Certification of Training” means written evidence of completion of a full period of training through a Certified Security Training Program.
+(2) “Certification of Training” means written evidence of completion of a full period of training by an individual through a Recognized Security Training Program.

-(3) “Certified Security Training Program” means a training program certified under this Chapter to furnish training for security employees.
+(3) “Recognized Security Training Program” means a training program designated by the City to furnish the training curriculum required under this Chapter for security employees.

-(4) “Covered Property” means any property, parcel of land or other real estate where any Security Employee is employed.
+(4) “Covered Property” means any property, parcel of land or other real estate where any Security Employee is employed, excluding any “Covered Establishment” as defined in subsection 9-3701(2).

 (5) “Employ” is as defined in 43 P.S. § 333.103(f).

-(7) “Security Employee” means a person employed at least 40 hours during any one year period at a Covered Property primarily to perform Security Services; but does not include any City, County, State and Federal law enforcement officers; any law enforcement officer pursuant to 22 Pa.
+(7) “Security Employee” means any person employed primarily to perform Security Services at a Covered Property as an employee, agency or subcontractor of a Security Employer; but does not include any City, County, State and Federal law enforcement officers; any law enforcement officer pursuant to 22 Pa.
 C.S.A. § 501; or any person licensed and trained in the use of firearms for private security purposes.

 (8) “Security Services” means any of the following: the protection of individuals and/or property from harm or unlawful or unauthorized activity; or deterrence, observation, detection and/or reporting of incidents in order to prevent or abate any harmful, unlawful or unauthorized activity.